 THANLWIN RIVER (C. annuum) – seed harvested 2016 – I was given this chilli by a Burmese farmer whose family has grown them for many years on the banks of the Thanlwin river in southern Myanmar.
 Does well in the UK with an early start.
 Abundant long hot fruits that can be eaten fresh, dried and also ground up for a great chilli powder.

-MOROCCO (C. annuum) – seed harvested 2016 -Seed acquired in 1997 from a desert oasis in eastern Morocco.
+MOROCCO (C. annuum) – seed harvested 2016 -Seed first collected in 1997 from a desert oasis in eastern Morocco.
 Up to 3-inch three-lobbed boxy hot and sweet chilli pepper that turns brilliant red when ripe.
 Plants grow to 3 feet in height.
 Does well in a greenhouse border or pots.
 Best grown under glass but worth trying in a sunny, sheltered spot.

 YANGON MARKET (C. chinense) – without doubt this is the hottest chilli I grow.
 Discovered in a market in Yangon, this Naga type has a wonderful scaly skin.
 Amazingly tough too.
 I now grow just one plant which continues to crop well into the New Year with some bottom heat in a cool greenhouse.
 The plant in this photo is now four years old.